-The next entry in EA's real-time strategy game, Command & Conquer, is a bold enough step to warrant its back-to-basics naming.
+The next entry in EA's real-time strategy game, Command and Conquer, is a bold enough step to warrant its back-to-basics naming.

-Originally a follow-up to 2003 game Command & Conquer: Generals, EA's forthcoming PC strategy game is being pitched less like a sequel and more like a evolving live service where we might play future C&C games.
+Originally a follow-up to 2003 game Command and Conquer: Generals, EA's forthcoming PC strategy game is being pitched less like a sequel and more like an evolving live service where we might play future C&C games.

 It's a free-to-play game, and freed of narrative connections to the long-running Red Alert and Tiberian fiction.
-There are no plans for cinematic cut scenes of the B movie-quality Command & Conquer was known for in the '90s.
-At launch, Command & Conquer won't feature a single-player campaign, but it will include single-player content.
+There are no plans for cinematic cut scenes of the B movie-quality Command and Conquer was known for in the '90s.
+At launch, Command and Conquer won't feature a single-player campaign, but it will include single-player content.

-During a visit to Electronic Arts last month, developer Victory Games — the team briefly known as BioWare Victory — revealed its plans for Command & Conquer and gave us an opportunity to try our their free-to-play RTS in an "alpha" state.
+During a visit to Electronic Arts last month, developer Victory Games — the team briefly known as BioWare Victory — revealed its plans for Command and Conquer and gave us an opportunity to try out their free-to-play RTS in an "alpha" state.

-Future updates could even include content lifted from the Red Alert and Tiberian universes, with crossovers that span the Command & Conquer series' universes a possibility, Victory says.
+Future updates could even include content lifted from the Red Alert and Tiberian universes, with crossovers that span the Command and Conquer series' universes a possibility, Victory says.

-When the game's beta launches later this year, Command & Conquer will feature three factions: European Union, Global Liberation Army and Asia Pacific Alliance.
+When the game's beta launches later this year, Command and Conquer will feature three factions: European Union, Global Liberation Army and Asia Pacific Alliance.

-Command & Conquer's three initial factions will be complemented by a handful of Generals, commanders that modify each faction with special units and powers.
-Generals in Command & Conquer will be themed, with specializations in air power, toxic weapons or nuclear power.
+Command and Conquer's three initial factions will be complemented by a handful of Generals, commanders that modify each faction with special units and powers.
+Generals in Command and Conquer will be themed, with specializations in air power, toxic weapons or nuclear power.
 They'll add personality and customization, and provide one clear example of how EA and Victory might monetize their free-to-play model with add-on Generals.

 "If you're someone who used to play RTS games in the '90s, there's a General for you."

-Command & Conquer's creators seem keen to provide something both for RTS veterans and game modes for those "not comfortable going online and being absolutely annihilated" by those same players.
+Command and Conquer's creators seem keen to provide something both for RTS veterans and game modes for those "not comfortable going online and being absolutely annihilated" by those same players.

-While factions, Generals and game types were the developer's focus, Victory Games producer Brian Farina touched on some of Command & Conquer's technical and social goals.
-Victory plans to "beef up the social aspects" of Command & Conquer, implementing friends lists and feeds, group and private chat, achievements and the ability for players to share their gameplay stats.
+While factions, Generals and game types were the developer's focus, Victory Games producer Brian Farina touched on some of Command and Conquer's technical and social goals.
+Victory plans to "beef up the social aspects" of Command and Conquer, implementing friends lists and feeds, group and private chat, achievements and the ability for players to share their gameplay stats.

-Victory has its sights set on future updates that will add tournament and clan supports, plus spectator functions through livestreaming services like Twitch TV.
+Victory has its sights set on future updates that will add tournament and clan supports, plus spectator functions through livestreaming services like Twitch.

 Taking out opponents employing high-tech EU units with the GLA's swarms of Angry Mobs and Insurgents was a treat, made even more enjoyable when sneaking a Nuke Truck just past enemy lines and wreaking havoc inside an opponent's base.
 Wrapping one's head around the strategies of the EU and its much more straightforward tech tree, was much simpler, however, and seemingly a good starting point for new C&C players.